 - You can use chicken broth that has been prepared beforehand on the same day or earlier in the week as long as it’s stored in the refrigerator.

 - To make a spicier curry, add more red curry paste.
-(1 TBSP = mild, 2 TBSP = mild/medium, 3 TBSP – medium, 4 TBSP – medium/hot, 5 TBSP – hot)
+(1 tablespoon = mild, 2 tablespoon = mild/medium, 3 tablespoon – medium, 4 tablespoon – medium/hot, 5 tablespoon – hot)

 - Do not add the coconut milk at the starting or it will split.
 It’s important to add it later with the vegetables.

 - If you find kaffir lime leaves in your local Asian store, add that to your curry for a stronger citrus flavor.

 - Top with lime juice, fresh cilantro leaves, or fresh basil leaves.